rathrio/punch/README.md

 Total: 00:00
 ```

-The first line is the header, which contains the title of the BRF file, the
+The first line is the header, which contains a title, the current month name and
-current month name and your full name.
-The following lines list the days you
+your full name.
+The following lines list the days you have worked on on a
-have worked on on a separate line each.
-The last line show the monthly total.
+separate line each.
+The last line shows the monthly total.

 The current day is always visible, even if you haven't added any blocks to it
 yet.
 That's why you only see the current date in an empty month.
 For the